jdrydn/dotfiles/ssh-server/README.md

 With a single argument, this script will execute the relevant SSH command.
 If a key is provided (and I hope a key is provided!) then the command will execute instantly.
-If a password is provided the script will echo out the password for you to copy and paste!
+If a password is provided the script will echo out the password for you to copy and paste.

 ```
 $ ssh-server name-of-server